 Moreover, the Rogue can imbue attacks with specific effects such as Poison, Shadow, and Cold, which are usually applied to Core Skills and abilities that deal damage against multiple enemies, such as Rapid Fire.
 If you’re looking for a fast-paced class that excels in dealing physical damage with both melees and ranged weapons and can quickly shift positions in combat, the Rogue is an excellent choice.

 The Sorceress is a Class that operates on a high-risk, high-reward basis due to their vulnerability, but their powerful elemental Spells make them a force to be reckoned with.
+This class is #1 in the Pillar of Gaming’s Diablo 4 class tier list.
 Fire Spells are effective in dealing damage over time with the Burning status effect, but they may not be as useful in controlling the battlefield early on.
 On the other hand, Cold Spells are great for crowd control and can slow down or even freeze enemies, making them ideal for boss fights.
 Additionally, Lightning Spells offer a balanced combination of damage dealing and encounter control, with some abilities providing either damage to enemies or Mana restoration.

 To optimize your Sorceress build, allocate points into Intelligence to boost Spell damage, Dexterity to improve Mana recovery, and Willpower to increase critical hit chance.
 The Sorceress has a unique class mechanic known as the Enchantment System, which allows players to transform active abilities into passive bonuses by placing them in dedicated Enchantment slots.
 This system allows for greater customization and flexibility in gameplay, with the possibility of triggering multiple targets with heavy Fire Damage using Meteor, for example.